Quasicrystalline Analogue of the Haldane Model: Symmetry Analysis

 \subsection{Symmetries of \texorpdfstring{$H_W$}{HW}}

-$H_W$ commutes with all the symmetries of $H_1$, $\widetilde{C}_4^n$ and $\widetilde{C}_4^n \, \widetilde{\sigma}_d$; however, it breaks $\widetilde{C}_8$ (and its odd powers).
-Also, importantly, $H_W$ couples between basis states in the two blocks, so we need to treat all 16 basis states together.
+$H_W$ is analogous to the Semenoff mass in the Haldane model. $H_W$ commutes with all the symmetries of $H_1$, $\widetilde{C}_4^n$ and $\widetilde{C}_4^n \, \widetilde{\sigma}_d$; it breaks $\widetilde{C}_8$ and its odd powers.
+Also, importantly, $[H_W, S]\neq0$; $H_W$ couples between basis states in the two sectors, so we need to treat all 16 basis states together.
 We therefore form a representation of $D_8$ in $16 \times 16$ matrices, which decomposes as $4E_1 \oplus 4E_3$.
 These two-dimensional irreducible representations imply all eigenvalues are doubly-degenerate, but the four-fold degeneracy at the Dirac point is now lifted.
+Note that since the $D_{16}$ group, like $D_8$, has only one- and two-dimensional irreducible representations, the coupling between $S$ sectors is sufficient to gap the Dirac point regardless of whether $H_W$ breaks $\widetilde{C}_8$.
 Since $H_W$ preserves TRS, the bands below the gap must have total $\mathcal{C}=0$.